Pulsar PG4500BiSRCO - 3700/4500W Dual Fuel Inverter Generator With Remote Start

 Zoom on the Pulsar PG4500BiSRCO

-In a nutshell, the Pulsar PG4500BiSRCO is a compact portable inverter generator mostly geared towards:
+To sum up, the Pulsar PG4500BiSRCO is a compact portable inverter generator tailored for:

 - RV travellers wishing to enhance their freedom and nomad lifestyle